hameddavodi/EDA_CNN/README.md

 # Introduction

 Welcome to this dedicated repository for our Machine Learning project, focusing on Image Classification using Convolutional Neural Networks (CNNs).
-Our primary objective is to explore and implement advanced CNN architectures, comparing their performance on a common dataset.
+My primary objective is to explore and implement advanced CNN architectures, comparing their performance on a common dataset.